bbc/tams/docs/adr/0035-fine-grained-auth.md

 * Good, because it facilitates interoperability around fine-grained auth
 * Good, because implementers don't have to derive auth logic, or algorithms from scratch
 * Bad, because it provides low levels of flexibility to implementations
-  * This may conflict with existing auth systems, and workflows in deployments
+  * This may conflict with existing auth systems, and workflows in deployments and organisational structures and models

 ### Option 3a: Supported architectures - Deep integration

-Assume all TAMS services that support fine-grained auth will implement it with deep integration into the API implementation.
+Assume all TAMS services that support fine-grained auth will implement it with deep integration into the API implementation where policy decisions are made by the store implementation as part of processing a request, with full access to any backing databases etc.

 * Good, because its the most efficient option to implement
 * Bad, because it provides low levels of flexibility when integrating with existing auth systems, and workflows in deployments

 ### Option 3b: Supported architectures - Auth proxy

-Assume fine-grained auth may be implemented using the Auth Proxy pattern.
+Assume fine-grained auth may be implemented using the Auth Proxy pattern where an HTTP reverse proxy can receive incoming requests, amend them as needed and forward them onto a store (which may have no fine-grained authorisation model).
+The proxy can use the contents of the original request, the amended request(s) and the response(s) to make a decision on what to return to the user without modifying the underlying store.

 * Good, because it provides high levels of flexibility when integrating with existing auth systems, and workflows in deployments
 * Neutral, because its an acceptably efficient option to implement